windweller/Tinker/README.md

 - 0.11: Preparing for alpha-release, eliminate of module hiearchy (you can inherit them however you want), simplified inheritance/module linearization, unified type system for Tinker-core `RowIterator`, incorporating Akka-Stream 1.0M3 and Akka Stream-graph.

 - 0.10: first official pre-alpha release with workable APIs

+## For Academics

+This software/framework (or whatever you want to call it) is developed at the time of my undergraduate research project with Dr. Phillip Wolff and Dr. Jinho Choi.

 ## Quick Start - Interactive (REPL)